 To enroll, you must meet the following requirements by the program start date:

 In addition, you must complete a 300- to 500-word Statement of Purpose concerning your purpose for undertaking or continuing graduate study in wines and beverages, your reasons for wanting to study at The Culinary Institute of America, and your professional plans and career goals.
 You may also explain any special circumstances applicable to your background and elaborate on relevant academic and/or professional achievements.

 The CIA is very committed to making your education as affordable as possible.
-Our costs are comparable to similar colleges, and here’s even better news—approximately 90% of our students receive some form of financial aid.
+Our costs are comparable to similar colleges, and here’s even better news—more than 90% of our students receive some form of financial aid.

 The CIA offers a generous merit scholarship and need-based scholarship for the Wine and Beverage Graduate Certificate (WBGC) program in addition to participating in the Federal Graduate Direct Loan programs.
 Eligibility to borrow through the Federal Direct Unsubsidized Loan program will be determined once you have been accepted into the WBGC and have filed the Free Application for Federal Student Aid (FAFSA).
 You can also apply for the Federal Direct Graduate PLUS loan to help with any remaining expenses.

 Don’t let applying for financial assistance keep you from coming to the CIA.
 No matter what your individual circumstances are, we will work with you to help make attending the CIA an affordable investment in your future in the wine and beverage world.